 Ethereum’s Response: Road to Overcoming the Scalability Trilemma

-Then in 2022, Vitalik Buterin unveiled a comprehensive roadmap leading to Ethereum’s “end game” and the subsequent upgrade to Eth 2.0.
+Then in 2022, Vitalik Buterin unveiled a comprehensive Ethereum roadmap, leading to an “end game” and the subsequent upgrade to “Eth 2.0”.

 The upgrade will introduce an average of 3 blobs (~0.375 MB per block) up to a maximum of 6 blobs to be attached to each block.
 This lays the foundation for danksharding, which will allow up to 128 blobs (~32 MB per block) to be attached to blocks.
-However, danksharding upgrade will take some time as concepts like Proposer-Builder Separation (PBS) and Data Availability (DA) Sampling are still in the works.
-Danksharding will require PBS to be implemented first given that generating commitments for 32MB of blob data will be too expensive for most validators and might impact decentralisation.
-DA Sampling will also be implemented to allow validators to efficiently verify blob data (by only downloading a small portion of each blob) even as block sise continues to increase.
+However, the danksharding upgrade will take some time as concepts like Proposer-Builder Separation (PBS) and Data Availability Sampling (DAS) are still in the works.

 - EIP-1153: introduces transient storage opcodes, whereby values stored will be discarded at the end of every transaction.
 Key use cases for this will be enabling gas savings by allowing single transaction ERC-20 approvals and preventing the possibility of reentrancy attacks.